A brand new, two-day festival for 2022 exclusively curated by Alan McGee.

 Join our mailing list and be the first to find out when you can apply to volunteer at Creation Day Festival.

 The City of Wolverhampton Council and Creation Records are working together to stop the spread of the coronavirus.
 Creation Day Festival will take place in line with key national guidance and local information.
+Further guidance will be updated on this page nearer to the event.

 Thank you for signing up to find out more about Creation Day Festival.
 We still have some big announcements up our sleeve so be sure to keep checking your inbox for all the latest news and key information as we get closer to the event.